VasilisPappas/SQL/Examples.md

 from albums
 where release_year is not null order by release_year;</pre>
-> 'name of the album' is an alias making more specific the name we want to view.
+> 'name of the album' is an alias.
 Alternatively we can ignore 'as'.

 ## 4) Calculate the number of the albums per year (obviously not null instances selected).
 Also rename the result as 'number of albums':